Nourankh20/Data-Visualization/README.md

 2) We then sort them by the year and groupby the region
 3) We then get the first occurance of the gold medal in the history of the region
 4) We then plot the total number of medals before receiving the first gold medal and then after
+5) Get the number of medals before receiving the first gold medal: lineplot
+6) Get the number of medals after receiving the first gold medal: lineplot
+7) determine number of medals won by Japan - Egypt - Armenia before and after winning gold medal using: lineplot